 Look at the overall condition of your tyres too and keep an eye out for lumps, bulges and tears as these mean that the structural integrity of the affected tyre is compromised.
 Driving on a tyre with these faults will considerably increase your risk of a blow out, which can be very dangerous.

 Have a look at the tread on your tyres too as this is vital for traction and reducing braking distance.
 The 20p test is a simple way to do this; insert one of these coins into several different parts of the centre three-quarters of the tread.
 If the outer band is visible anywhere then your tread is too worn and it is time to change your tyres.

 You should check your engine oil level before any long journey so you should certainly do so before driving to Europe.
 Check your dipstick roughly every two weeks.
 If you notice that the oil consumption is particularly high then your engine may have a problem.

-If you haven't had your oil and filter changed for a while then it is worth getting this done before you go abroad.
+If you haven't had your oil and filter changed for a while then it is worth getting this done before driving abroad.
 Make sure the oil you use is to the correct specification.

-Having working lights is a must, not only for safety around other drivers but also so that you don't run into trouble with the law while you are away.
+Having working lights is a must, not only for safety around other drivers but also so that you don't run into trouble with the law while you are away on your Euro trip.